 What Will It Cost Me To Hire Jeremy D. Blank?

 While you may think your case boils down to one or two simple questions — Can the prosecution prove me guilty?
-If so, what sentence can I get? — in reality the criminal justice system is much more complex than that, and obtaining the best possible result in your case will often require investigation, legal research and analysis, the filing of legal motions, and work directed toward convincing the judge or the prosecutor of the right and just way to bring the case to conclusion.
+If so, what sentence can I get? — in reality the criminal justice system is much more complex than that, and obtaining the best possible result in your case will often require investigation, legal research and analysis, the filing of legal motions, and work directed toward convincing the judge, the prosecutor or a jury of the right and just way to bring the case to conclusion.

 My fees will vary depending on the complexity of the case, the amount of discovery that I need to analyze, the possibility of an early favorable disposition of the case, the need for written and oral motion work, and whether a trial will be necessary.
 In general, I work on an hourly rate which will be determined when we reach an agreement on the work which I will be hired to do.
 I can usually give you an estimate of the amount of hours that your case will require.
 Unlike many lawyers, I bill in 6-minute increments instead of 15-minute increments, which can save you a good deal of money in the long run.